200sc/selfPromotion/quickstart/content/posts/oak-jan-2021.md

 #### Another Month-Long Game

 We've done Tetris, which honestly could have been done in about a week or a day with enough high speed music and questionably healthy sources of body fuel (and / or negligence of other daily tasks).
 What's next?
-We could maybe make a Mario 1 or Legend of Zelda 1 engine with a level or two without much comittment.
+We could maybe make a Mario 1 or Legend of Zelda 1 engine with a level or two without much commitment.
 If we're looking to make something that produces reusable components, something grid based like Sokobon or Rogue might lend itself to producing pathing helpers, for example.

 This is an open question still.
 Nothing comes to mind immediately as obviously the next example game to make after Tetris.